 Combining both aerobic exercises and strength training can help you lose more weight and fat than doing just one type of exercise which can help you lose more bad cholesterol.

 Research reported in the Indian Heart Journal states that a three-month, one-hour a day yoga program helps reduce cholesterol levels.
 It may also reduce your risk for heart disease.

 If you have elevated cholesterol levels, any physical activity is better than nothing and may be helpful for reducing cholesterol levels and decreasing your risk for heart disease.
 You just have to choose which works best for you based on what you enjoy, your lifestyle and overall health.
 You may also combine several exercises or switch things up from time to time.
 Just be sure to consult your doctor before trying any new activity to avoid injuries or any other conditions.
 As always, Cardiovascular Associates is here for you.
-Visit cvapc.com/providers to find a provider and location near you or call 855.93.HEART to make an appointment.
+Call 205-510-5000 to make an appointment.